riclabanca/riclabanca/README.md

-- 👋 Hi, I’m @riclabanca
+- 👋 Hi, I’m Ricardo Pereira.
-- 👀 I’m interested in coding and technology.
+- 👀 I’m interested in technology and currently studying to become a Product Manager.
 - 🌱 I’m currently learning Big Data and Python.
 - 💞️ I’m looking to collaborate on short term projects.
-- 📫 How to reach me @riclabanca
+- 📫 How to reach me @riclabanca or r.thome9@gmail.com

 <!---
 riclabanca/riclabanca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.